uwrobotics/MarsRoverFirmware/README.md

 ### Windows

-1. Ensure that the rover board is running and that the ST-Link is connected
+1. Ensure that the rover board is running and the ST-Link is connected
 2. In the ST-Link Utility software, click "Print via SWO viewer"
-3. Set the system clock rate to 180000000Hz and set the stimulus port to 0
+3. Set the system clock rate to 180000000Hz and stimulus port to 0
 4. Click "Start".
 The SWO print statements should appear in the Serial Wire Viewer console.

 ## Serial Communication (Rev 1)